endeavouros-arm/calamares-image/README.md

 - build-image-chroot.sh : Chroot script run by the above script

 ## Experimental method
-- img-build-eos.sh : Script to build eos-arm images using `loop` module
+- eos-arm-build : Script to build eos-arm images using `loop` module
-- img-chroot-eos.sh : Chroot script run by the above script
+- eos-arm-chroot : Chroot script run by the above script

 ## Configs
 These are stored in the configs folder